-We have set out the significant risks (including fraud risks) identified for the current year audit along with the rationale and expected audit approach.
+We have set out the significant risks, including fraud risks, identified for the current year audit along with the rationale and expected audit approach.
 The risks identified below may change to reflect any significant findings or subsequent issues we identify during the audit.

-Significant risk - risk of fraud in income and expenditure recognition
+Fraud risk - risk of fraud in expenditure recognition, including through management override of controls